quanpham0805/cs246e-notes/README.md

 _Course information at the bottom of the page._

-These notes cover CS 246E in Fall 2017, the first offering of the course.
-The textbook used is [The C++ Programming Language](http://www.stroustrup.com/4th.html), reading sections are referenced to this book.
+These notes cover CS 246E in Fall 2021.
+The textbook used is [Stroustrup, Bjarne.
+The C++ Programming Language, 4th edition, Addison Wesley](http://www.stroustrup.com/4th.html), reading sections are referenced to this book.

 ## Table of Contents